 - Help you find law review articles that are "on point"

-- Give an overview how to use sources like our catalog, Lexis and Index to Legal Periodicals
+- Give an overview how to use sources like our catalog, Westlaw and Index to Legal Periodicals

 - Give you a tour.
 We would be happy to take a few minutes and walk you around the library to show you what we have to offer